Harold-Anderson/acfo/README.md

 - The speed of the site is virtually identical to the site built with pnpm, so there is no speed benefit.
 - Lighthouse complains about large layout shifts, which does not happen with pnpm.
 - Lighthouse informs us that pages are set up not to be indexed by robots.
 So the page wouln't show up in search engines.
+  This is by design.
+Non-production deployments are not indexed.
+Cloudflare inserts this.

-I have not investigated these problems.
+I have not investigated the layout shift.
 It is enough for me to just use pnpm.

 ## Website based on AstroWind, a template for Astro, and hosted on Cloudflare Pages